 What is a Chocolate F1B Goldendoodle?

 Every Chocolate Goldendoodle is at least an F1b Goldendoodle; chocolate gene doesn’t express in first-generation Goldendoodles.
-Mating an F1 Chocolate carrier Goldendoodle (Golden Retriever + Chocolate Poodle) back with a Chocolate Poodle results in an F1b Chocolate Goldendoodle.
+Joining a F1 Chocolate carrier Goldendoodle (Golden Retriever + Chocolate Poodle) back with a Chocolate Poodle results in an F1b Chocolate Goldendoodle.

 You may be interested in: F2B Goldendoodle (Complete Guide)